 Proposed mitigation measures.

-The Licensee shall, for winter-lake and stream crossings, including ice bridges, construct entirely of water, ice or snow and minimize disturbance by locating ice bridges in an area that requires the minimum approach grading and the shortest crossing route.
+The Licensee shall, for winter-lake and stream crossings, including ice bridges, construct entirely of water, ice or snow and minimize disturbance by locating ice bridges in an area that requires the minimum approach grading and the shortest crossing route, unless otherwise approved by the Board in writing.
 Stream crossings shall be removed or the ice notched prior to spring break-up.

 The Licensee shall not utilize any equipment or vehicles in the course of this undertaking unless the ground surface is in a state capable of fully supporting the equipment or vehicles without rutting or gouging.
 Overland travel of equipment or vehicles shall cease if rutting occurs.

-The Licensee shall designate an area for the deposition of excavated and stockpiled materials that is at least thirty-one (31) metres above the ordinary High Water Mark of any water body.
+The Licensee shall designate an area for the deposition of excavated and stockpiled materials that is at least thirty-one (31) metres above the ordinary High Water Mark of any water body, unless otherwise approved by the Board in writing.

-The Licensee shall not cut any stream bank or remove any material from below the ordinary High Water Mark of any Water body.
+The Licensee shall not cut any stream bank or remove any material from below the ordinary High Water Mark of any Water body, unless otherwise approved by the Board in writing.

 The Licensee shall undertake appropriate corrective measures to mitigate impacts on surface drainage resulting from the Licensee’s operations.